 Description

-This Bone Broth Fast Recipe is made with a carcass of a chicken, water, carrots, celery, apple cider vinegar, herbs, and bay leaves in a pressure cooker.
+This Quick Bone Broth with Rotisserie Chicken (Instant Pot) is made with a carcass of a chicken, carrots, celery, and herbs in an Instant Pot.

 Ingredients

-- Carcass and bones of 1 chicken (start with whole roasted chicken)
+- Carcass and bones of 1 chicken (start with rotisserie chicken)

 - 10 cups filtered water